UPDATE: Reconceptualizing Evolution as an Instance of Development.

 Phylogeny is its own Ontogeny; Start with the Zygote.

 During the development of a complex organism, a fertilized ovum, or zygote, divides in two, then again into twice as many cells and eventually into all the cells that compose the organism's body.
 As the cells proliferate, they differentiate in form and function into the various cell types of that particular kind of body.
-This differentiation into skin, stomach, nerve, and other cell types occurs even though the cells of a developing body all share a common genotype, that of the original zygote.
+This differentiation into skin, stomach, nerve, and other cell types occurs even though the cells of a developing body all share a common genotype, that of the original zygote (initially, notwithstanding genomic mosaicism, a recent discovery that makes evolution look even more like development).
 The paradox of one genotype yielding many cellular phenotypes has been resolved, in a general sense, through the mechanisms of epigenetics.
 A relatively new branch of molecular biology, epigenetics addresses issues related to gene regulation and gene regulatory networks.
 The new discipline aims to explain how, during development, genes get turned on and off and when (as in larval or adult forms of organisms) and where (as in spleen or kidney) they do.